 The most common ovarian cancer types

 Ovarian tumors most commonly develop in the epithelial cells, which are the cells that make up the outer layer of the ovaries.
 Epithelial tumors can be benign, or they may be classified as “borderline” (slow-growing with a low potential for becoming cancerous) or “malignant” (cancerous).
+Malignant cancers can also be categorized as low-grade, or more indolent cancers, and high-grade, or more rapidly growing cancers.

 Epithelial ovarian tumors